Calgary Transit: Bus rapid transit and future

 On September 28, 2009, Council approved the Calgary Transportation Plan (CTP), fulfilling Council's priorities of "a city that moves."
 The CTP identified over 20 corridors that would serve as the city's future Primary Transit Network.
 These corridors laid the foundations of Calgary Transit's future BRT network.
-Preliminary functional studies were undertaken – specifically for 17 Avenue SE (2010) and the Southwest Transitway (2011) – to explore the feasibility of major transit capital projects for the near future.
+Preliminary functional studies were undertaken – specifically for 17 Avenue SE (2010) and the Southwest Transitway (2011) – to explore the feasibility of major transit projects for the near future.
 On January 11, 2011, Council approved the Bus Rapid Transit Network Plan, which outlined 11 BRT projects that the City plans to pursue in the short, medium, and long terms respectively.These plans included the introduction of 9 new BRT routes: the Airport BRT (short-long term), which would connect the Downtown Core with Calgary International Airport; the Southwest Transitway BRT (short-medium term), which would connect the Downtown Core with Mount Royal University (MRU) and Woodbine; the Southwest Crosstown BRT (short-medium term), which would connect Westbrook Station with MRU and Quarry Park; the North Crosstown BRT (medium term), which would connect Saddletowne Station with 16 Avenue N and the University of Calgary; the 17 Avenue SE Transitway BRT (medium-long term), which would connect the Downtown Core, Inglewood, 17 Avenue SE, towards the East City Limits; the 52 Street E BRT (medium term), which would connect Saddletowne and South Health Campus through the Southeast Industrial Area; the Sage Hill BRT (long term), which would connect Brentwood Station with the Sage Hill Transit Hub using the Shaganappi HOV; the 162 Avenue S BRT (long term), which would connect Somerset-Bridlewood Station with Providence; and the Southeast Crosstown BRT (long term), which would connect Somerset-Bridlewood Station with South Health Campus through Marquis of Lorne Trail.
 The plans also included enhancements of existing routes 301, 302, and 305.

 The Airport BRT was actualised on July 27, 2011, with Route 300.
 This line was introduced after Calgary's Mayor promised to make the airport more accessible via public transit.
 On March 12, 2012, BRT service was cut significantly in Calgary.
-The 302 now run with shuttle buses, during off peak hours and weekends.
+The 302 now runs with shuttle buses during off peak hours and weekends.
 The 305 does not run on weekends at all.
 These are both due to low ridership.
 The Southwest Crosstown BRT was actualised on December 10, 2012, with the Route 306.
 This route runs from Westbrook Station to Heritage Station, connecting MRU and Rockyview Hospital.